swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// capability is defined.
 The intent is to define new capabilities in the
     /// future.
     ///
-    /// One possible kind of capability that could be added in the future
+    /// Another possible capability that could be added in the future could be
-    /// could be a way to augment the testing support in SwiftPM.
-This could
+    /// a way to augment the testing support in SwiftPM.
+This could take the
-    /// take the form of allowing additional commands to run after the build
+    /// form of allowing additional commands to run after the build and test
-    /// and test have completed, with a well-defined way to access the build
+    /// have completed, with a well-defined way to access build results and
-    /// and test results.
+    /// test results.
 Another possible capability could be specific support
     /// for code linters that could emit structured diagnostics with fix-its,
     /// or for code formatters that can modify the source code as a separate
     /// action outside the build.